EnesKaraosman/LoremSwiftify/Readme.md

 - [X] Custom types supported if it's annotated with macro or confirms `LoremIpsumize` protocol
 - [ ] Create Example SwiftUI project to demonstrate package usage for previews
 - [ ] Provide a way to customize lorem in different categories (like creditCard, phoneNumber, name, price etc..)
+    - [X] Handle for auto generated init
+    - [ ] Handle for existing init
 - [ ] Provide a way to customize loreming for the supported built-in types (to completely determine what to receive for the lorem data)
 - [ ] Improve diagnostic
 - [ ] Implement unit test